dmurr/holbertonschool-low_level_programming/0x05-pointers_arrays_strings/README.md

 | 101-magic.c | Alter provided code so that the program prints a[2] = 98 |

 ## How to Use

-## Known Bugs
-There are no known bugs at the time.

 ### Author
 *Diego Murray* - [Github](https://github.com/dmurr) || [Twitter](https://twitter.com/diegocmurray)